hmrc/api-platform-tpd-domain/README.md

 # api-platform-tpd-domain

-This is a placeholder README.md for a new repository
+This is the commonly shared view of TPD domain models and their request/response DTOs

 ### License